SaltyGoo/saltygoo.github.io/class/mu_saltdryad.md

 Iron makes you [poisoned](/2020/11/09/base-rules/) for 10 minutes upon contact during which you cannot use your powers.

 ## Crystal Ornament
-For each Salt Dryad template you have, you gain an **Ornament**.
+For each Salt Dryad template you have and each time you rest submerged in water, you gain an **Ornament**.
 These ornaments are made of salt and each have a unique shape of your choosing.

 Each ornament is the vessel of one Salt Dryad Spell.
 When worn, you gain a Spell Dice (SD) and you can [cast its spell](/2020/11/09/base-rules/).
 When you expend a SD casting a spell, that **Ornament** disappears and you lose its effect.
-You only recover the **Ornament** if you rest submerged in water.

 <details markdown="1">
 <summary>Salt Dryad Spells</summary>